syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 * `deploy`
 * `test`

-Continue to the next header to already put one of these to use.
+Continue to the next header to use your first Make target.

 👩🏾‍💻 Running your Application